Chapter 7 Regression III: categorical independent variables and multiple regression models

 ## chas 1.058015 1 1.028599

-The problem with collinear inputs is that they do not add much new to the model.
+The problem with collinear inputs is that they do not add much extra to the model.
 Non-collinearity is not an assumption of the regression model.
 And everything is related to everything else, to some extent, at least.
-But if a predictor is strongly related to some other input, then we are simply adding redundant information to the model.
-If you are developing a risk assessment tool for probation, you don’t want to add loads of predictors that are highly correlated (for this simply requires probation to collect redundant information).
+But if a predictor is strongly correlated with another input, we are simply adding redundant information to the model.
+If you are developing a risk assessment tool for probation, you don’t want to add loads of predictors that are highly correlated (because it basically requires probation to collect redundant information).
 Also, in these situations is hard to tell apart the relative importance of the collinear predictors (if you are interested in explanation rather than prediction).
 It can be difficult to separate their effects.

 A number of solutions to multicollinearity have been proposed, from dropping the culprits to creating composite variables that summarise variation among the correlated inputs to more complex techniques.
 Still, all these are well beyond the aims of this course.

-It is very important, however, to remember that there are some circumstances in which multicollinearity can be safely ignored.
+It is, however, very important to remember that there are circumstances in which multicollinearity can be safely ignored.
 Professor Paul Allison discusses this issue in his blog, and you may want to check the full discussion.
 Essentially, Prof. Allison argues that one can ignore multicollinearity when:

 “The variables with high VIFs are control variables, and the variables of interest do not have high VIFs… In this case, the coefficients of the variables of interest are not affected, and the performance of the control variables as controls is not impaired.”